Image by: XplorerEcuador

 Are you comfortable with our discipline philosophy and applying it to our child(ren) even though it may differ from yours?

 Discuss potentials and possibilities with your spouse/partner/parents.
 This is not a decision to be made in haste, but one with careful consideration.
 Anytime you bring a new person into your home, the dynamic changes.
-When you are bringing in someone to take care of your child(ren), someone who will also be doing light housework, there’s not equity, but will be responsible for the care of the person(s) who means the most in the world to you.
+When you are bringing in someone to take care of your child(ren), someone who will also be doing light housework, there’s no equity but will be responsible for the care of the person(s) who means the most in the world to you.
 And that is definitely worthy of your time and attention.